-When you’re calculating Coast Fire, you have to consider all of the different income sources you will in retirement.
+When you’re calculating Coast Fire, you have to consider all of the different income sources you will have in retirement.
 I’m lucky enough to have three: a pension, a 401K, and (hopefully) some sort of social security.
 If you’ve read my guest post on Government Worker FI on why I’m taking a deferred retirement, you’d know that my goal is to get a pension of at least 1K per month (which I achieved just this past month – woot!).
-Obviously, 1K isn’t enough to live any type of non-poverty life, so my retirement account will supply the majority of my income.
+Obviously, 1K isn’t enough to live any non-poverty life, so my retirement account will supply the majority of my income.
 The pension and whatever social security I might get by that time will supplement it.

 Defining How Much You Need in Retirement